LucaCappelletti94/keras_ding/README.rst

 Tests Coverage
 ----------------------------------------------
-Since some software handling coverages sometime get slightly different results, here's three of them:
+Since some software handling coverages sometimes get slightly different results, here's three of them:

 |coveralls| |sonar_coverage| |code_climate_coverage|

 Usage examples
 -----------------------------------------------
-So suppose you have your keras model `my_keras_model` and you want to hear a sound when it is done training.
+So suppose you have your Keras model `my_keras_model` and you want to hear a sound when it is done training.
 Here you go:

 .. code:: python